Last Updated on February 26, 2021

 A career break can be mentioned in this section, however, taking a lot of space is not recommended.
 Your cover letter is the place to give detailed information about it.
 You can use your personal statement to explain and focus on your career’s success before taking your break.

 Personal Statement Example

 A personal statement is important when you have decided to make changes in your career path.
 It gives you a chance to market your transferable skills that are relevant to your new role or in the industry.
-It is vital to make sure talk about your primary skills, give reasons for the career change and show enthusiasm to the new career.
+It is vital to make sure to talk about your primary skills, give reasons for the career change, and show enthusiasm for the new career.

 School Leaver Personal Statement Example

 It is critical to note that personal statements are tailored according to the given situations.
 Using 50-150 words, you need to explain to the hiring manager the reason for wanting this role, why you are interested in this industry, your career aspirations and what skills you possess to perform the role diligently and effectively.As a school leaver, coming up with a personal statement might be a hard task.
 You may be stuck at the previous employment/ work experience and achievements part.

 Instead of taking the space and emphasizing and relating a job you did after school to the new career, it is recommended that you pay more attention to your academic achievements and skills gained throughout your school and education life.

 Graduate Personal Statement Template or Ph.D.
 Personal Statement Template

 A graduate personal statement and a school leaver personal statement are similar in that they tend to focus more on the education part and not the employment history.
 However, a graduate personal statement should lay more emphasis on skills gained at the university level as well as your higher education.

 As a graduate, you have to make sure that your personal statement catches the attention of the recruiter quickly through easy identification of your transferable skills as well as your education.